 Adjustable Rate Mortgage Securities.
 Adjustable rate mortgage securities are similar to the fixed rate mortgage securities discussed above, except that unlike fixed rate mortgage securities, adjustable rate mortgage securities are collateralized by or represent interests in mortgage loans with variable rates of interest.
 These variable rates of interest reset periodically to align themselves with market rates.
 Most adjustable rate mortgage securities provide for an initial mortgage rate that is in effect for a fixed period, typically ranging from three to twelve months.
 Thereafter, the mortgage interest rate will reset periodically in accordance with movements in a specified published interest rate index.
-The amount of interest due to an adjustable rate mortgage holder is determined in accordance with movements in a specified published interest rate index.
+The amount of interest due to an adjustable rate mortgage holder is determined in accordance with movements in a specified published interest rate index by adding a pre-determined increment or "margin" to the specified interest rate index.
 Many adjustable rate mortgage securities reset their interest rates based on changes in: